Environmental impact of bitcoin

-The environmental impact of bitcoin is significant.
-Bitcoin mining, the process by which bitcoins are created and transactions are finalized, is energy-consuming and results in carbon emissions, as 48% of the electricity used in 2025 was generated through fossil fuels while 52% was generated through sustainable energy sources.
-Moreover, bitcoins are mined on specialized computer hardware resulting in electronic waste.
-Scholars argue that bitcoin mining could support renewable energy development by utilizing surplus electricity from wind and solar.
-As of 2025 Bitcoin mining is linked to worse environmental sustainability.
+The environmental impact of bitcoin has been characterized in the literature as significant, particularly due to its energy use, greenhouse gas emissions, and electronic waste.
+Bitcoin mining, the process by which bitcoins are created and transactions are finalized, is energy-consuming and results in carbon emissions.
+According to the 2025 Cambridge Digital Mining Industry Report, surveyed miners reported that 48% of their electricity came from fossil fuels and 52% from sustainable energy sources, including renewables and nuclear.
+Moreover, bitcoins are mined on specialized computer hardware that physically degrades through use, resulting in electronic waste.
+As of 2025, several empirical studies report an association between higher bitcoin-mining electricity use and worse environmental-sustainability indicators.
 Bitcoin's environmental impact has attracted the attention of regulators, leading to incentives or restrictions in various jurisdictions.

+The OECD and the U.S. OSTP have discussed ways in which the environmental impact of crypto mining might be reduced, which includes grid balancing, use of otherwise-vented methane, and curtailed renewable electricity.